 - The Gay YA.
 They keep an excellent masterlist of queer books, have a number of excellent guest posts, and run a book chat on Twitter every other week.

-- The Aro and Ace Spec Fic Database.
-This was put together by Claudie Arsenault, and it’s excellent.
+- The Aro and Ace Fiction Database.
+This was put together by Claudie Arseneault, and it’s excellent.
 The spreadsheet has different sheets for ace characters and aro characters, but the romantic and sexual orientations of each character is marked.
 Other columns specify the character’s gender, what kind of relationship (romantic or qpp) the character is in if any, and whether the representation is on page or word of God.
+It was originally focused on speculative fiction but has now expanded; it’s still more thorough in spec fic.

 - Laya’s Aro and Ace Book List.
 This has a lot of overlap with the above (especially because it leans towards speculative fiction as well), but there are some different books and additional information here.

 - Quiet YA’s Books With Asexual Characters List.
-Again, there’s a good deal of overlap with the two above, but this is a little less spec-leaning and focuses just on ace-spec characters.
+Again, there’s a good deal of overlap with the two above, but this is a little less speculative-leaning and focuses just on ace/ace-spec characters.
 It’s also a more barebones list (just marking ownvoices work and whether the word asexual/demisexual/gray asexual etc. is used on page).

 This one’s not a place where I find books, but it’s usually something I’ll check before reading a book with a significant trans character.
 Corey Alexander keeps a page of reviews by trans and/or nonbinary people of trans and/or nonbinary lit.